GCMO/TypeScript-MongoDB_Puppies_API/README.md

     - birth date

 PURPOSE:
-All familiarize myself with establishing the environment, installing dependencies and how Node.JS & Express work with TypeScript.
+To familiarize myself with establishing the environment, installing dependencies and working with how Node.JS & Express adapt to TypeScript.

 LEARNING CURVE:
 Even though the initial setup was cumbersom and a bit tentative.
 It was excellent to see TypeScript in action: it's great to be